Skip to Content

 You might use anywhere from 10-25 Wh/mile.
 Many manufacturers use 20 Wh/mile to estimate the range of their e-bikes.
 On relatively flat terrain, you might use 15 Wh/mile.
 On hilly terrain, you might use 25 Wh/mile.

 In my experience, an e-bike with a 500W motor uses around 20 watt-hours per mile when ridden on relatively flat terrain at an average speed of around 20 mph or 32 km/h with a medium level of pedal assist.
-This means an e-bike with a 960Wh battery would get 48 miles of range (960Wh / 20Wh/mile = 48 miles).
+This means an e-bike with a 960Wh battery would get around 48 miles of range (960Wh / 20Wh/mile = 48 miles).

 While riding your e-bike, track your range.
 Write down the mileage when you have a full battery then note the mileage when you recharge.
 Over time, you’ll learn your e-bike’s actual range under different conditions.
 Knowing your range can help you better plan out your rides.
-You’re less likely to run out of power mid-ride when you know your bike’s range.

 A view of an electric bike from the handlebars